bman46/InstagramEmbedDiscordBot/docs/subscribe.md

 5. Set `Database throughput` to manual
 6. Set `Database throughput` to 400 RU/s (suggested)
 7. Hit Ok
-> :warning: **Note**: If you are planning on working with the source code, you should repeat this process and create a `InstagramEmbedDatabaseDev` container.
+> :warning: **Note**: If you are planning on working with the source code, you should repeat this process and create a `InstagramEmbedDatabaseDev` database.

 ## Step 3: Configure the Bot
 1. Navigate to the Keys tab